Realize Your Dreams.

 In order to take CASPer, you will be responsible for securing access to a computer with audio capabilities, a webcam, and a reliable internet connection on your selected test date.
 CASPer can be taken practically anywhere that you can satisfy the aforementioned requirements.

-Please go to acuityinsights.app, and select 2025-2026 Admissions Cycle to sign up for the USA Professional Health Sciences test (CSP10101) and reserve a test using your CASPA ID and a government-issued photo ID.
+Please go to acuityinsights.app, select the current Admissions Cycle to sign up for the USA Professional Health Sciences test (CSP10101) and reserve a test using your CASPA ID and a government-issued photo ID.
 You will be provided with a limited number of testing dates and times.
-Please note that these are the only testing dates available for your CASPer test.
-The last test date you can choose for your results to be available before the October 1st CASPA verified application deadline is September 16, 2025, at 8 pm EST. Please use an email address that you check regularly; there may be updates to the test schedule.
-You can find information and test preparation for CASPer at Casper Landing Page.
-Please be sure to select the CASPer for 2025-2026 tab.
+These are the only test dates available for your CASPer test.
+It takes 2 weeks for CASPer to grade and submit your score to AHU.
+Keep this in mind when scheduling your exam date.
+If you take your exam less than 2 weeks before the September 1 verified application deadline, it will be your sole responsibility to contact Acuity Insights to ensure that we receive your score in time.
+There will be no exceptions made, and we will not contact Acuity Insights on your behalf.
+Use an email address that you check regularly; there may be updates to the test schedule.
+You can find information and test preparation for CASPer at the CASPer Landing Page.

 Acuity Insights (CASPer) program provides a fee waiver for any applicant who qualifies and is approved for a CASPA fee waiver.